Patrick Costello (Irish politician): Political career

 He ran in the 2014 Dublin City Council election in the Rathgar–Rathmines local electoral area and topped the poll.
 He then ran again in the 2019 Dublin City Council election in the Kimmage–Rathmines local electoral area and again topped the poll.

 At the general election in February 2020, Costello was elected as a TD for the Dublin South-Central constituency.
 Carolyn Moore was co-opted to Costello's seat on Dublin City Council following his election to the Dáil.

 In December 2020 Costello, alongside fellow Green TD Neasa Hourigan, raised major concerns about the entry of Ireland into the Comprehensive Economic and Trade Agreement (CETA), a trade agreement between Canada and members of the EU, due to fears about the proposed investment court system.
 The investment court system is designed to act as a method of solving business disputes between investors and participating countries.
 Costello argued that the court system would allow Canadians investing in Ireland to sue the state if the state impeded their profits, such as with environmentalist laws, and this was a major threat to Ireland's sovereignty.
 Costello suggested that the matter may need to be resolved by a referendum.
 In July 2021 Costello brought the matter before the High Court, arguing aspects of the trade deal would be unconstitutional.
 In Costello v.
 Government of Ireland, the High Court ruled in September 2021 against Costello.
 In November 2022, the Supreme Court found on appeal that current Irish law prohibited ratification of CETA.

 On 17 May 2022 Costello and Hourigan were both suspended from the Green Party for six months after they voted against the government on a motion calling for the new National Maternity Hospital to be built on land wholly owned by the state.
+Before the vote, Hourigan explained her rationale by saying she could not support the government's decision to approve plans to move the National Maternity Hospital from Holles Street to the St Vincent's Hospital campus due to concerns over the governance and ethos at the new facility, which is to be built on a site ultimately leased from the Catholic Church, and with fears in some quarters that potential lingering religious influence could mean abortions or fertility treatment would not be allowed to take place at the new hospital.
 The government coalition parties (Fine Gael, Fianna Fáil and the Greens) had been whipped to abstain on the motion.
-Costello and Hourigan were re-admitted to the parliamentary part in November 2022.
+Costello and Hourigan were re-admitted to the parliamentary party in November 2022.

+He lost his seat at the 2024 general election.

 Personal life

-He is married to Hazel Chu, former chair of the Green Party and former Lord Mayor of Dublin.
+In 2021, he married Hazel Chu, the then Lord Mayor of Dublin.
 They first met while both studying at University College Dublin.
 They have one daughter.

 His mother Mary Litton Costello was an administrator in Trinity College Dublin and his father Peter Costello is an author and expert on James Joyce.